minimalic/silverstripe-bootloader/README.md

 npm --prefix ./vendor/minimalic/silverstripe-bootloader/client/src/ run-script watch
 ```

-Compiling requires these two files in your directory:
+Compiling requires these two files in your `themes/main/scss/` directory:

 `_bs-variables.scss`

 `_bs-variables-end.scss`

-The first one will be loaded at the beginning right after `@import "functions";` and the second one after all other Bootstrap modules.
+(The first one will be loaded at the beginning right after `@import "functions";` and the second one after all other Bootstrap modules.)

+### Compiling own CSS

 The `run-script watch` will also monitor and compile your own SCSS file named `style.scss` located at `themes/main/scss/` into `themes/main/css/`.
 Warning: your existing (if any) `themes/main/css/style.css` will be overwritten!